deephacks/vals/readme.md

 * A class named FinalValue_[name].java that implement the @FinalValue interface.
 * A builder class named [name]Builder.java that construct @FinalValue interface objects using the Builder pattern.

-Both classes follow the following conventions.
+Notice the following conventions.

-* The implementation is fully immutable and implements toString, equals and hashCode based on defined properties.
+* The implementation is immutable and implements toString, equals and hashCode based on defined properties.
+* Default hashCode, equals and toString method can be vetoed by the @FinalValue interface using naming conventions.
 * All values are checked for null when constructed/built unless the method is @javax.annotation.Nullable.
 * Properties can define default values by returning them from the method on the interface.
 * @FinalValue interfaces can extend any interface as long as it provide a default implementation.
+* A post construction hook can be defined by @FinalValue interfaces that need to validate/constrain properties further.

 ### pom.xml